Soy Protein Powder –

 Research confirms heart health benefits of soy

-As part of a diet low in saturated fat and cholesterol, 25 grams of soy protein per day, according to the U.S. Food and Drug Administration (FDA) may reduce the risk of heart disease.
-That’s why many people are choosing to replace cholesterol-laden meats, eggs, and dairy proteins with naturally cholesterol-free, the powerhouse of vegetable proteins, low-fat soy protein
+Twenty-five grams of soy protein per day as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease, according to the U.S. Food and Drug Administration (FDA).
+That’s why many people are choosing to replace cholesterol-laden meats, eggs, and dairy proteins with naturally cholesterol-free, low-fat soy protein, the powerhouse of vegetable proteins.

-A meta-analysis of 38 studies published in the in 1995 indicates that consuming protein from soy foods is linked to retaining normal cholesterol levels.
-Another study published in the in 1995 suggests that soy protein may have antioxidant properties that helps protect “bad” (LDL) cholesterol from oxidizing.
+Consuming protein from soy foods is linked to retaining normal cholesterol levels, according to a meta-analysis of 38 studies published in the New England Journal of Medicine in 1995.
+Another study published in the Journal of Nutrition in 1995 suggests that soy protein may have antioxidant properties that helps protect “bad” (LDL) cholesterol from oxidizing.

-Beyond the potential of soy to positively impact the cholesterol that travels through arteries, soy isoflavones may also support the healthy function of the arteries themselves.
+In addition to soy's potential to positively impact the cholesterol flowing through arteries, soy isoflavones may also support the healthy function of the arteries themselves.
 One study published in the journal Arteriosclerosis, Thrombosis and Vascular Biology in 1997 showed that menopausal women taking soy protein supplements (rich inisoflavones) experienced a significant improvement in elasticity of their arteries.

 This elasticity has been shown to decline with age, a change that is viewed as a risk factor for cardiovascular health.
 Some scientists are predicting that these isoflavone effects may prove to be as valuable in supporting heart-healthy aging as their potential to retain normal cholesterol levels.